vuejs/v2.vuejs.org/src/guide/single-file-components.md

 With `.vue` components, we're entering the realm of advanced JavaScript applications.
 That means learning to use a few additional tools if you haven't already:

 - **Node Package Manager (NPM)**: Read the [Getting Started guide](https://docs.npmjs.com/getting-started/what-is-npm) through section _10: Uninstalling global packages_.

 - **Modern JavaScript with ES2015/16**: Read through Babel's [Learn ES2015 guide](https://babeljs.io/docs/learn-es2015/).
 You don't have to memorize every feature right now, but keep this page as a reference you can come back to.

-After you've taken a day to dive into these resources, we recommend checking out the [browserify-simple-2.0](https://github.com/vuejs-templates/browserify-simple-2.0) template, which is the simplest template that uses `.vue` components.
+After you've taken a day to dive into these resources, we recommend checking out the [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template, which is a minimal setup using [Webpack](http://webpack.github.io) to support `.vue` components.

+Webpack is a module bundler that takes a number of "modules" and then bundle them into your final application. <!-- TODO: To learn more about Webpack itself, [the Webpack series on Egghead.io]([]) offers a good intro. -->

-If you'd like to learn more about how `.vue` components work with Browserify, you can read [these docs](https://github.com/vuejs/vueify/blob/master/README.md).
-To learn more about Browserify itself, [their Usage guide](https://github.com/substack/node-browserify#usage) is recommended reading.
+In Webpack, each module can be transformed by a "loader" before included into the bundle, and Vue offers the [vue-loader](https://github.com/vuejs/vue-loader) plugin to take care of translating `.vue` single-file components.
+The [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template has already set up everything for you, but if you'd like to learn more about how `.vue` components work with Webpack, you can read [the docs for vue-loader](vue-loader.vuejs.org).

 ### For Advanced Users

-Whether you prefer Webpack, Browserify, or SystemJS, we have documented templates for both simple and more complex projects.
+Whether you prefer Webpack or Browserify, we have documented templates for both simple and more complex projects.
 We recommend browsing [github.com/vuejs-templates](https://github.com/vuejs-templates), picking a template that's right for you, then following the instructions in the README to generate a new project with [vue-cli](https://github.com/vuejs/vue-cli).

 ## Deploying for Production